-The topical application of cannabinoids allows them to be absorbed directly into the affected area of pain or inflammation for faster and more focused relief.
+The topical application of cannabinoids allows them to be absorbed directly into the affected area of pain or inflammation.

 The pain and stiffness that comes post-workout or from overexertion certainly has a pro-inflammatory component to it, so it’s reasonable to think CBD or other cannabinoids might have benefits.
 And beyond simple chronic pain issues, topical use has been reported as effective against the ‘central pain of multiple sclerosis.’
 It may also help with skin conditions, including burns, rashes, eczema, psoriasis, and skin infections.
 Since they bind to CB2 receptors near the skin, cannabinoids activate the endocannabinoid system but are never absorbed into the bloodstream.